 Alternatives to a Debt Consolidation Loan

 When it comes to debt resolution, one highly effective alternative to a consolidation loan is a debt management program.
-A debt management program consolidates all of your monthly payments to credit card companies into a single payment.
+A debt management program consolidates your debts by combining all of your monthly payments to credit card companies into a single payment.
 This not only simplifies your life financially but helps to make sure you’re paying your credit card bills on time.

 For helpful advice before taking out a credit card consolidation loan, consult with the financial professionals at American Consumer Credit Counseling by calling 800-769-3571.